Quantum algorithms for quantum chemistry and quantum materials science: Challenges for quantum algorithms in quantum simulation

 The \textit{second quantization} approach often results in a simpler simulator Hamiltonian and requires fewer qubits, especially in the case when the filling fraction $K/N$ is not small.
 This method is particularly well suited for quantum simulation algorithms~\cite{aspuru2005simulated} and has been experimentally demonstrated for small molecules~\cite{kandala2017hardware}.
 Given a set of $N$ orbitals $\psi_1,\ldots,\psi_N$, the second-quantized simulator Hamiltonian is

 where $\hat{c}_p^\dag$ and $\hat{c}_p$ are the creation and annihilation operators for the orbital $\psi_p$.
-The Hamiltonian $H$ acts on the Fock space spanned by $2^N$ basis vectors $|n_1,n_2,\ldots,n_N\ra$, where $n_p \in \{0,1\}$ is the occupation number of the orbital $\psi_p$.
+The Hamiltonian $H$ acts on the Fock space $\mathcal{F} = \oplus_{K=0}^{N} \mathcal{H}_{K,N}$ of an arbitrary number of fermions in $N$ spin-orbitals.
+The Fock space is spanned by $2^N$ basis vectors $|n_1,n_2,\ldots,n_N\ra$, where $n_p \in \{0,1\}$ is the occupation number of the orbital $\psi_p$.
 The advantage of the second quantization method is that the Fermi statistics is automatically enforced at the operator level.
 However, the number of electrons can now take arbitrary values between $0$ and $N$.
 The simulation has to be restricted to the subspace with exactly $K$ occupied orbitals.
-The second-quantized Hamiltonian $H$ can be written in terms of qubits using one of the fermion-to-qubit mappings discussed in Section~\ref{sec:f2q}.
+The second-quantized Hamiltonian $H$ can be written in terms of qubits using one of the fermion-to-qubit mappings discussed in Subsection~\ref{sec:f2q}.

 Within the above outline, there are several active areas of research.
 For example, one may wonder if the redundancy of the space in the first quantized representation can be reduced or completely avoided.
 Other questions include the choice of basis functions and fermion-to-qubit mappings.
 These are discussed in the next sections.